firozshk/CyberSecurityWeek/Challenges/Day 4: Data Protection/Challenge 2/README.md

 You have been asked to create a DLP policy and verify, you need to:

-- Creating DLP Policy for PII
+- Creating DLP Policy for PII and PCI data
+- Create a custom DLP policy using the custom info type that was created in the challenge 1

 ## Naming Guidelines